AY2122S2-CS2103-W16-4/tp/docs/UserGuide.md

 # User Guide

+RealEstatePro is a desktop app for managing contacts, optimized for real estate agents to manage their clients’ contacts and sales of properties.

 # Reference

 Original AB3 User Guide: [link](https://se-education.org/addressbook-level3/UserGuide.html)

-# User Guide

-RealEstatePro is a desktop app for managing contacts, optimized for real estate agents to manage their clients’ contacts and sales of properties.

 ## Quick start